Gogebic–Iron County Airport: Historical airline service

 Frontier Express provided service to Rhinelander (RHI), continuing on to Milwaukee (MKE) until March 8, 2012.
 Great Lakes Airlines began Minneapolis/St. Paul (MSP) service on March 17, 2012, but this was discontinued on January 31, 2014.
 On April 18, 2014, the DOT awarded a two-year contract to Air Choice One for service to and from Ironwood to Chicago, Illinois (ORD).
 Air Choice One began flights to Ironwood on July 7, 2014, and added Minneapolis service in 2016.

 Boutique Air service began on August 1, 2020, with service to both Chicago and Minneapolis.
 Multiple incidents, including a tire falling off an aircraft and a cargo door opening in flight, led the airport board to seek a new air carrier.
 The board chose to recommend and the DOT approved Denver Air Connection to take over the contract.
-Service will be provided on the 50 seat Embraer E145.
+Service to Chicago is provided on the 50 seat Embraer E145, and flights to Minneapolis use the Dornier 328Jet.